ncatlab/nlab-content/pages/4/9/4/3/3494/content.md

 These can be continued for larger $[n]$, and the results glued together to make larger h.c. diagrams.
-Of course, this is not how it is done, but it provides some understanding of the basic idea.
+Of course, this is not how it is actually done, but may provide some help in understanding  the basic idea.

-## References
+## References and Literature

 For [[Rainer Vogt|Vogt]]'s theorem, the original reference is